Glossary of Ryan White HIV/AIDS Program-Related Terms

 Provider (or service provider)

-The agency that provides direct services to clients (and their families) or the grant recipient.
-A provider may receive funds as a grant recipient (such as under Parts C and D) or through a contractual relationship with a grant recipient funded directly by HRSA's RWHAP.
+The agency that provides direct services to clients (and their families) or the recipient.
+A provider may receive funds as a recipient (such as under Parts C and D) or through a contractual relationship with a recipient funded directly by HRSA's Ryan White HIV/AIDS Program.
 Also see subrecipient.

 Recipient of record (or recipient)